-Senior Management Profile Chan Wai Chung Caroline Chief Operations Officer Ms. Chan Wai Chung Caroline, aged 46, is the chief operations officer of our Group and is responsible for overall business operation and management of our Group.
-She is primarily responsible for supervising the day-to-day operations of our business units.
-She joined our Group in August 2010.
-She obtained a degree in Bachelor of Commerce from Deakin University, Australia, in September 1996.
-She obtained a degree of Master of Environmental and Business Management from the University of Newcastle, Australia, in December 2005 and a degree of Master of Business Administration jointly issued by the University of Sydney, Australia and the University of New South Wales, Australia, in September 2003.
-She obtained a degree of Master of Arts in Computer-Aided Translation from The Chinese University of Hong Kong in December 2010.
-Between September 1999 and January 2000, she was a customer service supervisor of Roman Financial Press Limited, where she was mainly responsible for the daily operations of the international customer service department.
-During January 2001 to February 2008, She was employed by RR Donnelley Roman Financial Limited with her last position held as financial services service delivery supervisor in the service delivery department.
-She was mainly responsible for staff training.
-She has been appointed as a director of Wordbee S.A since 6 November 2019.
-Cheng Shuk Wa Shared Services Officer Ms. Cheng Shuk Wa ("Ms. Cheng"), aged 51, is the shared services officer of our Group and is responsible for supervising all the shared services units such as translation, administration and human resources of our Group.
+Senior Management Profile Cheng Shuk Wa Shared Services Officer Ms. Cheng Shuk Wa ("Ms. Cheng"), aged 52, is the shared services officer of our Group and is responsible for supervising all the shared services units such as translation, administration and human resources of our Group.
 Ms. Cheng joined our Group in June 2012 as human resources and administration manager of HM Services.
 Ms. Cheng attended University of Victoria, Canada, and obtained a degree of Bachelor of Arts majoring in Economics in May 1994.
 During May 2003 to June 2004, she was sales administration manager at The Essentials on behalf of Home Apply Limited, where she was mainly responsible for the supervision of sales support team to provide administrative support to business unit.
 Between June and December 2005, Ms. Cheng was an assistant administration manager at Sun Power Container Services Limited, where she was responsible for running the personnel and general administration functions.

-Senior Management Profile Yung Suk Man Financial Controller Ms. Yung Suk Man ("Ms. Yung"), aged 52, is the financial controller of our Group and is responsible for reviewing financial reports, overseeing financial and accounting matters of our Group.
+Yung Suk Man Financial Controller Ms. Yung Suk Man ("Ms. Yung"), aged 53, is the financial controller of our Group and is responsible for reviewing financial reports, overseeing financial and accounting matters of our Group.
 Ms. Yung was an accountant of Sunland from May 1995, and subsequently joined HM Services as an accounting manager in September 2014.
 Ms. Yung graduated from Curtin University of Technology, Australia with a degree of Bachelor of Commerce in Accounting and Finance in September 2004.
 In May 2015, Ms. Yung obtained a degree of Master of Business Administration from European University, through distance learning.